luisflarota/Ultimate-Pit-Limit---Pseudoflow/README.md

 <h2 id = "s3"> 3.
 The Solution </h2>

 The solution follows a paper from <b>Geovia Whittle, published in 2017</b>.
-They explain how the Pseudoflow algorithm works in detail (Geovia, 2017 <a href="https://www.3ds.com/fileadmin/PRODUCTS-SERVICES/GEOVIA/PDF/whitepaper/2017-GEOVIA-WHITEPAPER-PSEUDOFLOW.pdf" target="_blank">\[{% increment ref_count %}\]</a>).
+They explain how the Pseudoflow algorithm works in detail (Geovia, 2017).
 To make life easier, this is a summary on how the algorithm works:

 1- Estimate **each block's value** based on economic parameters:<br>
 ~~~python